Games to play when bored

 Other examples of number games include the popular 2048 in which you have to slide the tiles to pair them and sum their values or games of merging numbers in which you must match the number tiles to clear the board.

-Matching games is probably the widest category of games to play when bored, as their gameplay can be very different.
+Matching games are probably the widest category of games to play when bored, as their gameplay can be very different.

 The uber-famous Candy Crush Saga falls into this category, as well as all the games that use similar puzzles as a means to progress in a storyline and/or unlock features, as in the game Gardenscapes, for example.